Leonard Matlovich: Discharge and lawsuit

 At that time, the Air Force had a fairly ill-defined exception clause that could allow gay people to continue to serve if there were extenuating circumstances.
 These circumstances might include being immature or drunk, exemplary service, or a one-time experimentation (known sarcastically as the "Queen for a day" rule).
 During Matlovich's September 1975 administrative discharge hearing, an Air Force attorney asked him if he would sign a document pledging to "never practice homosexuality again" in exchange for being allowed to remain in the Air Force.
 Matlovich refused.
 Despite his exemplary military record, tours of duty in Vietnam, and high performance evaluations, the panel ruled Matlovich unfit for service, and he was recommended for a General (Under Honorable Conditions) discharge.
 The base commander, Colonel Alton J. Thogersen, citing Matlovich's service record, recommended that it be upgraded to Honorable.
 The Secretary of the Air Force agreed, confirming Matlovich's discharge in October 1975.

 Matlovich sued for reinstatement, but the legal process was a long one, with the case moving back and forth between United States District and Circuit Courts.
 When, by September 1980, the Air Force had failed to provide U.S. District Court Judge Gerhard Gesell an explanation of why Matlovich did not meet its criteria for exception (which by then had been eliminated but still could have applied to him), Gesell ordered him reinstated into the Air Force and promoted.
 The Air Force offered Matlovich a financial settlement instead.
 Convinced that the military would find some other reason to discharge him if he reentered the service, or that the conservative Supreme Court would rule against him should the Air Force appeal, Matlovich accepted.
 The figure, based on back pay, future pay, and pension, was $160,000.

 Excommunication

-A converted Mormon and church elder when he lived in Hampton, Virginia, Matlovich found himself at odds with the Latter-day Saints and their opposition to homosexual behavior; he was twice excommunicated by the Church of Jesus Christ of Latter-day Saints for homosexual acts.
-He was first excommunicated on October 7, 1975, in Norfolk, Virginia, and then again January 17, 1979.
+A converted Mormon and church elder when he lived in Hampton, Virginia, Matlovich found himself at odds with the Latter-day Saints and their opposition to homosexual behavior; he was disfellowshipped and later excommunicated by the Church of Jesus Christ of Latter-day Saints for homosexual acts.
+He was disfellowshipped on October 7, 1975, in Norfolk, Virginia, and then excommunicated January 17, 1979.
 By this time, Matlovich had stopped being a believer.